 Instead, when you want to whip up a Whiskey Sour, take your 2oz of bourbon, 1oz of lime juice, your 1oz of simple syrup, egg white if you like foam and build it in your cocktail shaker.
 Shake it out and serve on the rocks.
 Boom.
 Simple as your simple syrup and since you had it on hand, it was an easy cocktail to make.

 Slightly more advanced than sugar and water.
 You will find flavored cocktail syrups at a bartenders disposal and you can equip your home bar with it as well.
 Yes you can make flavored syrup (and we suggest you try so you can appreciate the craft) but it's likely not something you will do all the time.
 Time can be better spent making the cocktails in many people's minds.
 However, there is something to be said about some who can create their own inventive syrup and thus create a cocktail never tasted by man.
 Expert mixing of fruits, herbs, spices and distilling the flavor in to a bottle of cocktail syrup is the game.
-If these aspirations burn in your heart then we invite you to give it a go.

 But, if you are like many, you are too lazy for that ish.
 We are too.
 That's why we want to introduce you to a few syrups we like to use, what to use them with and why.